Alphabet (GOOG) a Hold at $1094.8 | InvestorPlace

 Alphabet (GOOG) a Hold at $1094.8 based on the latest relative pricing of its shares and market intelligence.
-The calculus for Alphabet Inc's (NASDAQ:GOOG) Hold recommendation is grounded on a ranking in the company's sector group that is in the middle third, a ranking in its industry group that is in the middle third-below average, a mathematical computation of risk/reward that is much better than average, and an analytical score that is below average.
-Being in of an industry group and sector that are rated well above average in attractiveness are factors that may have positively impacted GOOG's Hold recommendation.
-GOOG has maintained this ranking for 6 months.
+The Hold recommendation for Alphabet Inc's (NASDAQ:GOOG) needs to be evaluated from the perspective of being a component of a sector and an industry group that are rated well above average in attractiveness.
+Reasons for this recommendation include analytical scoring that is below average, a ranking in the company's industry group that is in the middle third-below average, a ranking in its sector group that is in the middle third, and a quantitative risk/reward calculation that is much better than average.
+This represents no change from the previous week and is the same ranking GOOG has had from Portfolio Grader for 6 months.

-GOOG is a $760.6 billion in market value constituent of the Internet Software/Services GICS industry group where The current Portfolio Grader ranking for GOOG puts it 54 among the 91 companies in this industry group, which is a below-average position.
-GOOG is ranked in the third quartile of the sector with a ranking of 196 among the 321 companies in the sector of its Technology Services sector and 1,960 in the Portfolio Grader company universe.
+The company is a component of the 91 company Internet Software/Services GICS industry group, which is part of the 321 company GICS Technology Services sector.
+GOOG's market value is $760.6 billion which places it in the top 10% of its industry group The ranking for GOOG by Portfolio Grader places it 54 among the 91 companies in this industry group, giving it a lower than average position.

-Alphabet has realized above-average scores in 1 of the 8 fundamental areas appraised by Portfolio Grader and average or below-average scores in 7 of the areas evaluated in the ranking of company stocks.
+Within the Portfolio Grader stock ranking system Alphabet has achieved above-average scores in 1 of the 8 fundamental areas analyzed by Portfolio Grader and average or below-average scores in 7 of the areas evaluated in the ranking of company stocks.

-The company's operational scores provide mixed results with rankings for operating margin and earnings growth that are well below-average, and a score for sales growth that is above average.
+GOOG's operational scores provide mixed results with rankings for operating margin and earnings growth that are well below-average, and a score for sales growth that is above average.
 Scores for visibility of earnings are a source of great concern with a ranking for earnings revisions, earnings surprises and earnings momentum that are worse than average.
-GOOG's grades for cash flow and return on equity are worse than its industry group average.
-Based on these fundamental scores, Alphabet places in the bottom quartile of the industry group.
+GOOG's metrics for return on equity and cash flow are worse than its industry group average.
+Alphabet's fundamental scores give GOOG a place in the bottom quartile of the industry group.

-Quantitatively, Portfolio Grader uses the Proprietary Quantitative Score to view GOOG's shares from the aspect of risk/reward.
-This proprietary scoring system assesses the relative value of GOOG's shares based on the recent $1094.8 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
-Based on this risk/reward calculation, the company currently scores above-average in its industry group compared to its peers.
+Portfolio Grader quantitatively gauges GOOG's shares using the Proprietary Quantitative Score.
+This metric looks at GOOG's shares from the viewpoint of risk/reward.
+This exclusive scoring approach considers the relative value of the company's shares based on the recent $1094.8 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Using this risk/reward calculation, GOOG currently scores above-average in its industry group compared to its peers.

 The Proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.